d5/tengo/docs/objects.md

 IndexGet(index Object) (value Object, err error)
 ```

-IndexGet should take an index Object and return a result Object or an error for indexable objects.
+IndexGet should take an index Object and return a result Object or an error for indexable tengo.
 Indexable is an object that can take an index and return an object.
 If a type is indexable, its values support dot selector (value = object.index) and indexer (value = object[index]) syntax.

 If Object is not indexable, ErrNotIndexable should be returned as error.
 If nil is returned as value, it will be converted to Undefined value by the runtime.